Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     sudo systemsetup -setdhcp 'Ethernet 1'

-ii) Assign the DNS servers:
+iv) Assign the DNS servers:

+This is only done for Ethernet 1:

     # if Val home network:
     sudo networksetup -setdnsservers 'Ethernet 1' 192.168.1.1 8.8.8.8